-The course is suitable for those students who are interested in the creation of drama as an art form and also for those who wish to demonstrate on their CV an aptitude for creativity, excellent presentational skills, confidence and team working skills.
+The course is suitable for those pupils who are interested in the creation of drama as an art form and also for those who wish to demonstrate on their CV an aptitude for creativity, excellent presentational skills, confidence and team working skills.
 Drama is a subject that is becoming increasingly valued by business leaders.
-Within drama you will not only study the craft of acting and theatre, you will also learn extremely valuable transferable skills, for example; collaboration, empathy, analysis, evaluation and developing your problem-solving skills.
+Within drama you will not only study the craft of acting and theatre, you will also learn extremely valuable transferable skills, for example: collaboration, empathy, analysis, evaluation and developing your problem-solving skills.

-You don't need to be an Oscar worthy actor to take this course but you do need an enthusiasm for Drama.
-It is a great course for those who enjoy their Drama lessons and will provide an excellent basis for A level Drama and Theatre.
+You don't need to be an Oscar worthy actor to take this course but you do need an enthusiasm for drama.
+It is a great course for those who enjoy their drama lessons and will provide an excellent basis for A level Drama and Theatre and other A levels.